-With decent amenities and manageable class size, YogaWorks Dupont makes for an ideal yoga environment.
+With decent amenities and a manageable class size, Yogaworks Dupont makes for an ideal yoga environment.
 Add in complimentary tea and a wide range of yoga apparel and accessories for sale, and it’s easy to make a morning of going to the studio.
-Even though the YogaWorks name brings with it some cache, a mixed bag of instructors and lackluster space makes this YogaWorks outpost less ideal than locations in other cities.
+Even though the Yogaworks name brings some cache, a mixed bag of instructors and lackluster space makes this Yogaworks outpost less ideal than locations in other cities.

 Our Vinyasa class didn’t follow the traditional Sun A, Sun B, working up to a peak pose beginning.
-Sometimes we’re into that, but in this class the variation didn’t work for us as much.
+Sometimes we’re into the variation, but in this class, it didn’t work for us as much.
 We spent a lot of time in warrior 2, triangle, and reverse warrior, some fine classic poses (albeit not particularly challenging) to anchor a much too long flow.
-The long and slow approach was echoed at the beginning of class (with an extended time in forward fold to half-standing forward fold) and again at the end with a long meditation.
+The long and slow approach started at the beginning of class (with extended time in forward fold to half-standing forward fold) and was echoed again at the end with a long meditation.
 Though the class did cover most of the basics of flowing, some inversions, and some restorative posing, it skewed much more level 1 than 2, leaving us a bit underwhelmed.

 From the first few minutes of class, we knew we were going to be distracted.
 Rachel’s voice is very sing song-y, rising up and down in a way that felt more news-ready than yoga-y.
-We would’ve gotten over it if she would have given us great verbal adjustments, but she aired on the side of sticking to walking us through the poses.
-We wish she would have given more advanced options to appeal to the level 2 crowd rather than sticking with the level 1 cueing.
+We would’ve gotten over it if she’d given us great verbal adjustments, but she erred on the side of sticking to walking us through the poses.
+We wish she’d given more advanced options to appeal to the level 2 crowd rather than sticking with the level 1 cueing.
 Her hands-on adjustments were solid, but we didn’t walk out feeling particularly inspired.

 1632-34 17th St NW, Washington, DC 20009 Dupont Circle Yoga $$$